kdeldycke/kevin-deldycke-blog/content/2011/how-open-source-an-internal-corporate-project-webping.md

 tags: CLI, Git, GitHub, Linux, Perl, Python, Regular expression, Subversion, trac, webping
 ---

 [2 weeks ago I released WebPing]({filename}/2011/webping-open-sourced.md).
 This article is more or less the same I wrote 4 months ago when I [released the FTT project]({filename}/2011/feed-tracking-tool-released-open-source-license.md) and needed to [move it from SVN to Git]({filename}/2011/ftt-migration-subversion-git.md).
-But this time I added more details on how I removed all sensible informations that were hard-coded in the project files.
+But this time I added more details on how I removed all sensible information that were hard-coded in the project files.

 ## Subversion to Git migration